Characters that appear in All-New X-Men and X-Men: Blue.

-- Boisterous Weakling: For all his talk, he's not got half his father's telepathic mojo.
-Teen Jean is able to keep him out with no real problem - though it should be noted Teen Jean is monstrously powerful, and once she realises it, her main issue is a lack of control/experience.
+- Boisterous Weakling: For all his talk, he's not got his father's telepathic mojo.
+Teen Jean is able to keep him out with no real problem - though it should be noted Teen Jean is monstrously powerful, and once she realises it, her main issue is a lack of control/experience, and he managed to simultaneously fight her and overpower Emma Frost and the Cuckoos.
 Additionally, it also turns out that he's simultaneously brainwashing his Brotherhood save for Raze and possibly maintaining the psychic construct of Xorn as well as everything else, he actually stacks up reasonably well.

 - Entitled Bastard: He's convinced himself that being the son of Charles Xavier gives him the final say regarding the fate of mutantkind.